switchfootsid/switchfootsid.github.io/menu/about.md

 title: About Me
 ---

-Broadly interested in picking arcane ML research, engineering a real-world solution around it and making it achieve commercial success.
-My current area of focus is natural language understanding, image retrieval and engineering serverless data-pipelines on Google Cloud Platform.
+My name is Siddharth Kotwal and I am Machine Learning Lead based in Toronto, Canada.
+Specifically interested in picking arcane ML research, engineering a real-world solution around it and making it achieve commercial success for the enterprise.
+My current area of focus is architecting robust, reliable and scalable machine learning systems that help in powering intelligent products like crowd analytics, video surveillance and visual search.

-Currently I work as a Senior Machine Learning Engineer at [Quantiphi Inc](https://www.quantiphi.com/) and currently split my time between Mumbai and Sunnyvale, California.
-Most of my work spans collaborating with clients to build product roadmaps, running large-scale deep learning experiments and designing scalable systems for serving models in production.
+Currently working as a Solutions Architect at [Quantiphi Inc](https://www.quantiphi.com/) where my work spans collaborating with clients to build product roadmaps, designing ML experiments and systems for serving models in production.

-Through my writings, I wish to distill some practical concepts and strategies that I’ve been fortunate to learn along the way through my interaction with terrific engineers at Google and running many failed experiments.
+I strive for the happiness of pursuit, following my own intellectual curiosity and applying Andy Grove's management philosophy to building better engineering organizations.
+All of my free time is consumed by reading books, spinning old grunge rock records and training at [Krudar Muay Thai](http://www.krudar.com/).